jeffshurtliff/khoros/README.md

 ```

 ## Change Log
-Coming in the next version
+The change log can be found in the [documentation](https://khorosjx.readthedocs.io/en/latest/changelog.html).

 ## Usage
 This section provides basic usage instructions for the package.